 The Queensland Government will continue to fund ECDPs beyond 2020.
 The funding was announced in the 2019–20 State Budget in June 2019.
 Read the

 ECDP fact sheet for parents (PDF, 3.4MB)(DOCX, 109KB) for more information.

 ECDPs play a different but complementary role to National Disability Insurance Scheme Early Childhood Early Intervention (NDIS ECEI) supports, and to kindergartens.

 ECDPs and/or services are not an approved

 kindergarten program.
-Children with disability of eligible kindergarten age who are attending an early childhood development program, are therefore also entitled to register at an approved kindergarten program.
+Children with disability of eligible kindergarten age who are attending an ECDP, are therefore also entitled to register at an approved kindergarten program.

 Eligible children can also access NDIS ECEI supports and services.

 For more information about accessing an ECDP or service, contact your local

 Schools that have an ECDP are listed in the